lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork17.md

 	this assignment.

 ## Learning outcomes
-* Practice using header files
+* Practice passing structs by reference

 ## Assignment